paris-swc/python-testing-debugging-profiling/03-testing-units.md

 > ## Functions are Like Paragraphs {.callout}
 >
 > Recall that humans can only hold a few ideas in our heads at once.
 Paragraphs
 > in books, for example, become unwieldy after a few lines.
-Functions, generaly,
+Functions, generally,
 > shouldn't be longer than paragraphs.
 > Robert C. Martin, the author of "Clean Code" said : "The first rule of
 > functions is that _they should be small_.
 The second rule of functions is that